flexera-public/policy_templates/cost/aws/burstable_instance_cloudwatch_credit_utilization/README.md

-## AWS Instance CloudWatch Utilization Policy
+## AWS Burstable Instance CloudWatch Utilization Policy

 ### What it does